Here’s Your Chicago Bears Guide For Home Games

 Step 3: Food and drink options at Bears games

-At Soldier Field, the offerings are completely new, but they still have the classics like a jumbo Chicago-style and Chicago cheesesteaks.
-Look a little deeper and the options begin to expand.
 Local venders will be featured all throughout the arena.
 Bacino’s out of Lincoln Park will have pizza, while Josephine’s Southern Cooking, Luella’s Southern Kitchen, and Soul & Smoke BBQ are available and offering up mac and cheese, grits and barbeque shrimp.
 And do not forget Chicago’s own Buona Beef for the best Italian beef sandwiches on Earth.

-There will still be burgers and pizza at Bears games, but almost all the food has been overhauled for the 2023 season, which includes more vegetarian and healthy options.
+There will still be burgers and pizza at Bears games, but almost all the food has been overhauled for the 2024 season, which includes more vegetarian and healthy options.

 Step 4: How to enjoy Solider Field to the fullest